ycyinchao/RDVP-MSD/README.md

  We further prepare a [jupyter notebook demo](https://github.com/ycyinchao/RDVP-MSD/blob/main/demo.ipynb) for visualization.
  1. Complete the following steps in the shell before opening the jupyter notebook. \
- The virtualenv environment named RDVP-MSD needs to be created first following [Create and activate conda environment](#Create and activate conda environment).
+ The virtualenv environment named RDVP-MSD needs to be created first following [Environment](#Environment).
 ```
 pip install notebook
 pip install ipykernel ipywidgets